ufal/neuralmonkey/docs/source/tutorial.rst

 translation task, with a little help from another MT system.

-In our tutorial, we will assume the MT system used to produce the sentence ``e'`` was good enough for us to trust it suffice to make small edits to the translated sentence in order to make them correct.
+In our tutorial, we will assume the MT system used to produce the sentence ``e'`` was good enough.
+We thus generally trust it and expect only to make small edits to the translated sentence in order to make it fully correct.
 This means that we don't need to train a whole new MT system that would translate the source sentences from scratch.
-Instead we will build a system that will tell us how to edit the machine translated sentence ``e'``.
+Instead, we will build a system that will tell us how to edit the machine translated sentence ``e'``.